wstrange/dartdap/README.md

   always expect LDAP operations could fail and to open a new connection if it fails (verbose and inelegant code).

+- The `search` method returns a _Future_ to a `SearchResult`.
+  Previously, it returned the SearchResult synchronously.
+This change was necessary because (with the introduction of automatic connections) a search could cause the connection to be opened, and bind request to be sent, before the search request is actually sent.

 - Renaming of other classes and methods to consistently follow the Dart naming [conventions](https://www.dartlang.org/effective-dart/style/).
 For